boblund/brume-client/README.md

 # Brume System Overview <a name="architecture"></a>

 <img style="margin-right: 20px; margin-left: 100px;" align="right" src="./Brume.drawio.png">
-From a user's perspective the Brume system is a user account and applications that connect to each other using the Brume name.
+From a user's perspective the Brume system is a user account and applications that connect to each other using their Brume user name.
 A user account is created using the [management system](https://brume.occams.solutions).
 New users get a free trial with 1,000 connection attempts that are valid for one year.
 Additional connetion attempts can be purchased.

-Brume applications use the Brume client to establish signaling connections to the signaling server using the Brume name.
-An application establishes a peer-to-peer connection to another receiving application using that application's Brume name.
+Brume applications use the Brume client to first establish a signaling connections to the server, then establish a peer-to-peer connection to another application using that application's Brume user name.
 Each attempt by a Brume user to connect to another user is a <i>connection attempt</i>.

 # Client Interface <a name="client"></a>

-The Brume Client library is used in an application to create a client instance.

 ## Constructor

 ```
 import { Brume } from './Brume.mjs';
-const brume = new Brume;
+const brume = new Brume( { wrtc, WebSocket } );
 ```

-Creates a new Brume instance.
+Creates a new Brume instance.  ```{ wrtc, WebSocket }``` must be supplied when used in NodeJS.
 Returns a Brume instance.

 ## Methods